 Best place to find information and services that your council provides...

-St Helens Council offers motorists a cost effective, reliable, trustworthy and independent MOT testing service.
+St Helens Borough Council offers motorists a cost effective, reliable, trustworthy and independent MOT testing service.

 Our qualified, experienced technicians are fully authorised DVSA testers who carry out your full MOT test.
 As we do not service or repair vehicles you can be sure to get a full independent, honest, unbiased test carried out to the highest standards.

-The test will be 1 hour long.
+The test will be one hour long.
 If the vehicle fails and a retest is needed, there will be no charge for a retest.